Commencement

 Diplomas

-Each graduate will be handed a Saint Joseph's College diploma cover during the ceremony.
-It will contain a blank diploma with a congratulatory message instructing the graduate that their diploma will be mailed to them once they have been cleared by the Office of the Registrar and Student Accounts.
+Each graduate will be handed a Saint Joseph’s College ceremonial scroll during commencement.
+It will contain a congratulatory message instructing the graduate that their diploma will be mailed to them once they have been cleared by the Office of the Registrar and Student Accounts.

 Parking